Classic Chicken Adobo

 The amount of flavour developed was absolutely incredible; but now that I’m cooking for myself, I found that I could actually shorten her method down to a day or even just under an hour (perfect for lazy days).

-Interestingly enough, some food historians say that the indigenous people of the Philippines actually prepared adobo long before colonialism and contact with other Asian countries.
+Interestingly enough, food historians say that the indigenous people of the Philippines actually prepared adobo long before colonialism and contact with other Asian countries.

 Before soy sauce was brought to the Philippines, the indigenous Filipinos would preserve proteins with vinegar and salt to make them last longer.
 That pre-colonial version is now known as adobong puti (white adobo).